 Proposed Action is provided in Section 2.2.
 In accordance with NEPA and CEQ Regulations, this EA considers one Dredge Alternative for implementing the Proposed Action: the Preferred Action Alternative.
 The Preferred Action Alternative was developed based on the USCG's three planning factors (described in Section 2.3.1).
 The No Action Alternative is also evaluated, as required by CEQ Regulations and COMDTINST M16475.1D.
-A full description of the Preferred Action Alternative and the No Action Alternative is provided in Section 2.3.
+A full description of the Preferred Action Alternative is provided in Section 2.3.